FailAcademy/learning/wdp-vancouver/_slides/week-05/02-animation-with-css.md

 # The Syntax

-Let's unpack what each of those values are for:
+Let's take a closer look at each of the values:

 ```css
 a {